HackYourFuture/debugging/Week1/LECTURE.md

 console.log(result);
 ```

-*Background: These types of bugs are called off-by-one errors and are in fact
+*Background: These types of bugs are called off-by-one bugs and are in fact
 quite common.
 In our first buggy program we were expecting the value `3` to
 correspond with the 3rd element in the array, but arrays in javascript start
 counting at `0`.
-The 3rd element corresponds to the `index` variable being
+The 3rd element corresponds to the `index` variable being equal
-equal to `2`.*
+to `2`.*

 **Question:** if there has never been a failure in your program does that mean
 that there are no defects in it?
 Motivate your answer.